Cerebral angiography is a test that uses X-rays and a special dye to create pictures of the blood vessels that supply the brain.

 Once numb, a fine needle will be inserted into a blood vessel in the groin.
 Through the needle a long fine tube called a catheter will be inserted.
 Using X-ray images your doctor will carefully thread the catheter through your blood vessels until it reaches the vessels which supply blood to the brain.
 A dye is then injected through the catheter and a series of X-rays are taken to see how the dye moves through the blood vessels.
 Some people find that the injection of dye gives them a warm, flushed sensation or a metallic taste in their mouth.
 This usually passes quickly.

 After the X-rays are taken, the needle and catheter are withdrawn.
-Pressure is applied on the place where the needle was inserted for about 10-15 minutes to stop any bleeding.
+Pressure is applied for about 10-15 minutes on the place where the needle was inserted, to stop any bleeding.
 After that time, the area is checked and a tight bandage may be applied.

 What should I do to prepare for cerebral angiography?

 Your local hospital should give you specific advice about the preparation necessary before your procedure.
-This will vary from person to person; the following is a general guide.
+This will vary from person to person.

 You may be required to stay in hospital the night before the procedure.
 If this is not necessary, you will be given instructions on what you can eat and drink at home before coming into hospital.

-If you take an anticoagulant medication ('blood thinning' drug) you may be asked to stop taking this for a few days before the test.
-People who take metformin, a medication commonly used to treat diabetes, may also be given special instructions about when to take this drug before their test.
+If you take any blood-thinning (anticoagulant) pills you may be asked to stop taking these for a few days before the test.
+If you take metformin, a medication commonly used to treat diabetes, you may also be given special instructions about when to take this before the test.

 What can I expect after cerebral angiography?

-You may bleed from the area where the catheter is inserted, but this can be minimised by applying pressure for a few minutes after the procedure.
+You may bleed from the area where the thin, flexible tube (catheter) was inserted, but this can be minimised by applying pressure for a few minutes after the procedure.
 A bruise may develop where the catheter was inserted, and some discomfort may be felt in this region, but simple pain relief is usually enough.
 Some people will stay in hospital overnight after a cerebral angiogram.
-If you are allowed to go home you should arrange for someone to collect you from hospital.
+If you are allowed to go home, you should arrange for someone to collect you from hospital.

 You should seek medical help if you develop any of the following problems after a cerebral angiogram: